Tstars-Tryon 1.0: Robust and Realistic Virtual Try-On for Diverse Fashion Items: Evaluation Results

 \paragraph{Robustness in High-Complexity Scenarios.} A compelling trend emerges when analyzing human preference across varying numbers of garments.
 In relatively simple single-garment try-on tasks, competitors manage to maintain a higher rate of ``Same'' evaluations.
 However, as the task complexity escalates to coordinate more garments simultaneously, the performance gap widens drastically.

 For instance, against Nano Banana Pro, our win rate surges from 33.6\% (1 Garment) to a peak of 54.8\% (5 Garments).
-Similarly, against Seedream5 lite, our win rate jumps from 46.1\% (1 Garment) to an overwhelming 70.2\% (5 Garments).
+This upward trajectory is consistent across all competitors: against GPT-Image-2, our win rate increases from 36.4\% (1 Garment) to 50.0\% (5 Garments), and against Seedream5 lite, it jumps from 46.1\% (1 Garment) to an overwhelming 70.2\% (5 Garments).
 Correspondingly, the ``Same'' ratios drop significantly in these complex scenarios.
 This user study perfectly aligns with our quantitative findings: while existing models struggle to handle the intricate spatial layering, severe occlusions, and multi-condition conditioning required for full-outfit generation, \ours exhibits exceptional robustness and structural reasoning.
 This highly stable performance under extreme generative stress underscores the readiness of \ours for industrial deployment.